 - TrevorSpace: An online community for LGBTQ young people and their friends (ages 13-24).
 It is a monitored site.
-Trevor claims it wont send spam or give out your email address to anyone ever.
+Trevor claims it won’t send spam or give out your email address to anyone ever.

 - **Trevor Support Center**: Where LGBTQ youth and their loved ones can find answers to FAQs, connect to many resources, and access suicide prevention information.
 This is also where you can find a glossary of terms, links to many support groups, a mental health section which links to support organizations for anxiety, depression, eating disorders, suicide and substance abuse.
-Specific topics/ discussions: Asexual, Bisexual, Coming Out, Family & Friends, Gay & Lesbian, Glossary, Healthy Relationships, HIV/Aids, Homelessness, I Have A Crush, In School, International, Mental Health, LGBTQ & Religion, Self-Injury, Sexual Health and Transgender Identity.
+Specific topics/ discussions: Asexual, Bisexual, Coming Out, Family & Friends, Gay & Lesbian, Glossary, Healthy Relationships, HIV/Aids, Homelessness, I Have A Crush, In School, International, Mental Health, LGBTQ & Religion, Self-Injury, Sexual Health, and Transgender Identity.
 (Many links provided for each of these topics.)

 - LifeGuard Workshop: A free online learning module with a video, curriculum, and teacher resources for middle school and high school classrooms.

 - Model School District Policy on Suicide Prevention: Created by the Trevor Project in collaboration with the American Foundation for Suicide Prevention, the American School Counselor Association, and the National Association of School Psychologists.
 A modular, adaptable document that will help school administrators implement comprehensive suicide prevention policies in communities nationwide.
-Full policy and fact sheet are downloadable.
+The full policy and fact sheet are downloadable.
 Webinar and a PDF of the webinar presentation slides can be viewed.

 - Section on Preventing Suicide: Includes warning signs; risk factors; facts about suicide; how you can help; responsible reporting of suicide; and talking about suicide and LGBTQ populations.

-- Trevor Blog, Trevor News and Trevor Events: The latest news.1
+- Trevor Blog, Trevor News, and Trevor Events: The latest news.1

-(Title is link to site.)
+(Title is linked to site.)
 A website to show young people who are gay, bi, or trans that the struggle they feel to be accepted GETS BETTER and how love and happiness can be a reality in the future.
 It’s also a place where straight allies can visit and support their family and friends.
 It’s a website where people can share their stories and watch videos of love and support.

 - Thousands of user-created videos: by celebrities, organizations, activists, politicians, and media personalities (Examples: Wanda Sykes, Raven-Symone, and Adam Lambert)